diegoulloao/neofusion.iterm/README.md

 # Advanced 🔥

-Get the nice looking from the captures following the [wiki tutorial](https://github.com/diegoulloao/neofusion.iterm/wiki/Advanced-Customization)
+Get the nice looking from the captures by following the [wiki tutorial](https://github.com/diegoulloao/neofusion.iterm/wiki/Advanced-Customization)

 # Projects ⭐